parflow/parflow/docs/user_manual/source/user_manual.rst

 For information about these solvers, see :raw-latex:`\cite{Woodward98}` and :raw-latex:`\cite{Ashby-Falgout90}`.

-This key specifies the tolerance that measures how much the relative reduction in the nonlinear residual should be before nonlinear iterations stop.
+*double* **Solver.Nonlinear.ResidualTol** 1e-7 This key specifies the tolerance that measures how much the relative reduction in the nonlinear residual should be before nonlinear iterations stop.
 The magnitude of the residual is measured with the :math:`l^1` (max) norm.
-Example Useage:

 .. container:: list